devgeeks/ExampleHTML5AudioStreaming/README.md

         	<string>audio</string>
     	</array>

-Also important to note, since iOS6, you must explicitly set the AVAudioSessionCatagory.
+Also important to note, since iOS6, you must explicitly set the AVAudioSessionCategory.

 http://stackoverflow.com/a/12414719/878602